We are excited to share the news that we will now be known as Pogust Goodhead after a succession of litigation victories.

 Harris Pogust, Chairman, added: “We are delighted to be building on the successes of recent years in what we feel is the next crucial step for our firm.
 I am beyond proud to have my name standing big and bold next to my amazing partner, Tom Goodhead.

 “As we continue to grow the firm, brand recognition becomes an even more important item in our growth.
-With this name change we believe the brand Pogust Goodhead will be one of the most recognisable in the legal landscape.
+With this name change we believe the brand Pogust Goodhead will be one of the most recognizable in the legal landscape.

 “There is no law firm out there doing the cutting edge, ground-breaking work of Pogust Goodhead, and these changes will ensure we take things to the next level.